SSX-song/FizzBuzz/README.md

 (i++ & ++i: increment of 1).

-As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.
+As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.\
+1. boolean
+2. &&
+3. for/if similar to R
+4. property =
+5. for (property1, property2, ...)

-- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [X] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.